+Standards of Compliance:

+CURRICULUM:

-Standards of Compliance: CURRICULUM: 1.
-A curriculum map is prepared in the various tracks and is based on the subjects' 4 2 1 3 0 Kto12 curriculum guides and standards.
-2. Curriculum maps show the alignment of Kto12 standards, competencies activities, 4 3 2 1 0 assessments and learning resources.
+1. A curriculum map is prepared in the various tracks and is based on the subjects' Kto12 curriculum guides and standards.
+4 3 2 1 0

+2. Curriculum maps show the alignment of Kto12 standards, competencies activities, assessments and learning resources.
+4 3 2 1 0

-r 1 r The school's curriculum program is aligned with the school's philosophy, vision, mission, goals and objectives.
+3. The school's curriculum program is aligned with the school's philosophy, vision, mission, goals and objectives.
 4 3 2 1 0 4.
-The school's curriculum program aims for and provides varied opportunities for the students' holistic development of 21 st century skills.
-4 3 2 1 0 The school curriculum 5.1 (For Academic tracks)makes specific links of subjects' content with tertiary course content and CHED's College Readiness Standards and - competencies.
+The school's curriculum program aims for and provides varied opportunities for the students' holistic development of 21st century skills.
+4 3 2 1 0 The school curriculum: 5.1 (For Academic tracks)makes specific links of subjects' content with tertiary course content and CHED's College Readiness Standards and competencies.
 4 3 2 1 0 NA 5.2.
 (For TVL tracks)makes specific links of subjects' content with industry practices and vocational and technical standards.
 4 3 2 1 0 NA 5.3 (For Special tracks)makes specific links of subjects' content with the demands of specialized disciplines.
-4 3 2 1 0 NA 6.
-(For all tracks) that the schools offers makes specific links of subjects' content with the track's related careers and job opportunities.
+4 3 2 1 0 NA (For all tracks that the schools offers) makes specific links of subjects' content with the track's related careers and job opportunities.
 4 3 2 1 0 7.
 The school curriculum makes connections or shows a learning progression among a strand's different subjects.
 4 3 2 1 0 8.
 The school implements on a regular basis with relevant tertiary institutions, technical centers or community/industry partners a system of consultation, review and updating of the subjects' content and design of performance task applications.
-4 3 2 1 0 9.
-The school conducts an evaluation of the effectiveness of the school's curriculum design and track offerings.
+4 3 2 1 0 The school conducts an evaluation of the effectiveness of the school's curriculum design and track offerings.
 4 3 2 1 0 10.
 The school utilizes curriculum evaluation results and produces corresponding plans for curriculum improvement and development.
-4 3 2 1 0 ASSESSMENT: 1 1 11.
-The school conducts various assessments at different times to obtain evidence of students' accomplishment of the subject standards, competencies and requirements, the practice of 21 st century skills and the transfer of learning to real- world or career related situations.
+4 3 2 1 0 ASSESSMENT: 1 1 The school conducts various assessments at different times to obtain evidence of students' accomplishment of the subject standards, competencies and requirements, the practice of 21st century skills and the transfer of learning to real- world or career related situations.
 4 3 2 1 0 12.
 Criteria in performance-based assessments (e.g., rubric and portfolios) are aligned with subject standards and competencies.
 4 3 2 1 0 13.
 A system of obtaining students' feedback regarding the curriculum, instruction and assessment is implemented on a regular basis.
-4 3 2 1 0 14.
-Criteria and descriptors drawn from industry or a relevant community of practice are incorporated in the assessment of student outputs or - performance in specialized subjects of different tracks.
+4 3 2 1 0 14.Criteria and descriptors drawn from industry or a relevant community of practice are incorporated in the assessment of student outputs or performance in specialized subjects of different tracks.
 4 3 2 1 0 15.
-Teachers provide timely feedback and interventions to ensure students' progress ~ towards and achievement of the standards.
+Teachers provide timely feedback or interventions to ensure students' progress towards and achievement of the standards.
 4 3 2 1 0 16.
-Grades of students' performance in the different subjects are determined in line with DepEd mandated components and their corresponding weights 4 3 2 1 0 with DepEd mandated components and their corresponding weights.
-17. The rationale, components and system of computing grades is communicated to 4 3 2 1 0 $\left - \right $ 4 3 2 1 0 students and parents in different ways.
-INSTRUCTION: - 5 - 0
+Grades of students' performance in the different subjects are determined in line with DepEd mandated components and their corresponding weights.
+4 3 2 1 0 The rationale, components and system of computing grades is communicated to students and parents in different ways.
+4 4 4 3 2 1 0